trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v21/stop-lookup.md

 ResRobot stop lookup provides information about stops, including their ids and position, by searching based on their name.

-{{% error %}}
-**This API is not yet available for general usage**

-Due to technical issues this API is planned to become accessible from March 24th.
-Attempts to use this API before this date will lead to "invalid API key" errors.
-Until then, [the current v2 version of this endpoint](../resrobot-v2/stop-lookup.md) can be used instead.
-{{% /error %}}

 ### Data format

 The data is formatted as JSON or XML, depending on the `format` query parameter.